algosup/2024-2025-project-1-fpga-team-2/documents/qa/test_plan.md

   - A performance test measures the system’s performance under different conditions, such as load testing.

-  <br><u>How does it works?</u>
+  <br><u>How does it work?</u>
   1. Write tests for the game
-  2. Observe if the game doesn't make too time to respond to our command
+  2. Observe if the game doesn't make too much time to respond to our command
   3. Point any issues or problems
   4. Resolve any latency between our action and the game
   5. Document test results